 Support mid laners are often chosen to augment a hypercarry pick on the team.
 By taking the gold from mid lane, they are able to provide stronger shields and heals and add an even stronger layer of protection to a teammate.
 They often lack the same damage as other mid laners, but offer some waveclear.

-Examples: Vayne, Kai’Sa, Twitch
+Examples: Vayne, Kai’Sa, Jinx

 Hyperscaling ADCs get disproportionately stronger as they get items.
 They have glaring weaknesses in the early game that are exploitable during the lane phase — notably lack of range.
 However if they make it to the late game and get proper peel, their damage output is unrivaled.